TaylorCharlesHall/Eyes/README.md

 ### Potential Improvements
 It would be interesting to have the eyes shift as if in a head turning movement once the mouse event has reached a certain range.
 ### How to Run
-Install dependencies from repository into same directory. https://github.com/TaylorCharlesHall/Eyes.
+Install dependencies from the [repository](https://github.com/TaylorCharlesHall/Eyes) into the same directory.
 Drag and drop index file into any browser.